 - The game Uplink.
 Breaking into computer systems to steal or destroy information, destroy systems, or worse is just another paying job for you.
 The game even gives you a Neuromancer rating that is your alignment; scrapping systems For the Evulz and ruining people's lives decreases it.

-- The Chinese Hacker from Command And Conquer Generals, whose job is to crack bank accounts and steal their money.
-While vurnerable they also can generate infinite money (like GLA Black Markets and USA Drop Zones).
+- The Chinese Hacker from Command & Conquer: Generals, whose job is to crack bank accounts and steal their money.
+While vulnerable they also can generate infinite money (like GLA Black Markets and USA Drop Zones).
 They even got a specialised structure to help them out in the expansion.